zacharygriffee/dagify/readme.md

 #### Update Behavior for Stateful Nodes

-Stateful nodes (created with non-function values) use `update()` as a distinct API method that **forces a re-emission** by default.
+Stateful nodes (created with non-function values) use `update()` as a distinct API method that forces a re-emission by default.
 This means that even if the new value is deep‑equal to the old value, subscribers are notified.
 This behavior contrasts with `set()`/`next()`, which only emit when the new value is different.

 #### Function and Async Function Dependencies

-When you pass a function (or async function) as a dependency to `createNode()`, it is automatically wrapped as a computed node with no dependencies:

-This wrapping ensures that:
+When you pass a function (or async function) as a dependency to `createNode()`, it is automatically wrapped as a computed node with no dependencies.
+This ensures that:
 - **Synchronous functions** are re-evaluated every time the parent node updates.
 - **Async functions** (e.g. `async () => 3`) are treated as computed nodes that resolve asynchronously; their value is incorporated once the promise resolves.
-- To force a refresh of a dependency that has side effects, simply call `update()` on the parent node.
-The wrapped function dependency will re-run and the latest value will be pulled into the computation.
+- To force a refresh of a dependency with side effects, simply call `update()` on the parent node.
+The wrapped function dependency will re-run and pull in the latest value.

 #### Shallow Reactive Nodes